flawlesshacks/2020.Zinefest/README.md

 New Zines to add to the list?

-How to update:
+How to update Zine States:

-- Open assets/ and load the text file `state-object.txt`
+- Open assets and load the JavaScript file `stateList.js`

 - Add or Update new states and websites to the object list.
 (List is alphabetized by state then by website name.)

-- JSON.stringify() the new text string and save as `list-of-zines.json`.
+How to update Stories:

-- Git Add, Commit, and Push.
-JavaScript file loads from raw file of `assets/list-of-zine.json` hosted on GitHub.
+- Open assets and load the JavaScript file `storyList.js`

+- Add new stories or update current story object.